runway-project/AirplanePlus/README.md

 ## Description

-A spin off of AirplanePlus introducing further content inline with the style of existing parts and fixing bugs.
+A fork of AirplanePlus introducing further content inline with the style of existing parts and fixing bugs.

+## Plans

+Under current circumstances, this fork is serving as the home of all part additions to the mod.

-### New Parts On The List For Future Updates:
+### Current Parts Added:

-  - Eurofighter Typhoon Cockpit
+* F-100 Cockpit
+* F-100 Intake
-  - F-22 Cockpit
+* F-22 Elevon
-  - Single Seat F-18 Cockpit
-  - 0.625m Gimballing engine
-  - Elevators/Canards/Wing parts
-  - A 2nd/3rd gen cockpit
-  - A new, expansive 0.9375m selection of parts

-More Will be added including additional wing panels and part kits for normally impossible airframe styles in KSP
+* 5 Various Side Intakes (Provided by SuicidalInsanity)

+### Current Parts Planned:
+* BAD-T Jets (Provided by SuicidalInsanity)
+* F-104 Intake (based around MK3S1 parts)
+* MK0.5 (0.9375m) Form Factor of Parts
+* More Wing Shapes and Sizes
+* Various Part Suggestions

 ## License